Which issues would you most highlight to someone new to your country?

 If a trade union wishes to engage in collective bargaining, it must be either an excepted body or an authorised trade union which holds a negotiation licence.
 If collective bargaining is successful, it will result in a collective agreement.

 Recent legislative amendments have improved the framework for workers seeking to improve their terms and conditions in circumstances where collective bargaining is not recognised by their employer.
-There is now a mechanism for trade unions, on behalf of their members, to have disputes regarding remuneration, terms and conditions assessed against relevant comparators and determined by the Labour Court.
+There is now a mechanism for trade unions, on behalf of their members, to have disputes regarding remuneration and terms and conditions assessed against relevant comparators and determined by the Labour Court.

 Effectively, employers must now actively engage in collective bargaining with trade unions or independent statutory associations if they are to avoid the application of this legislation.